 The Learning Impact Awards recognize the most powerful and influential uses of technology worldwide in support of learning worldwide.
 This unique program was created in 2007 for the purpose of recognizing outstanding applications of technology that address the most significant challenges facing the global education segment.
-Additionally, the Learning Impact Awards program aims to identify repeatable implementation of efficient IT practices that can help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, and improve actionable assessment.
+Additionally, the Learning Impact Awards program aims to identify repeatable implementation of efficient IT practices that can help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, promote actionable assessment, and advance ecosystem development.

 Learning Impact Awards recognize both the product/service involved as well as the implementing institution as both collaborate to effectively leverage technology to create positive “learning impacts” and outcomes.
 Therefore, submissions can be made by any product or service provider or by any end-user educational institution or training provider as follows: